aws-games/cloud-game-development-toolkit/docs/getting-started.md

 This will use your AWS credentials to provision an [EC2 instance](https://aws.amazon.com/ec2/instance-types/) in your [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html).
 The Region, VPC, and Subnet where this instance is provisioned and the AMI is created are configurable - please consult the [`example.pkrvars.hcl`](/assets/packer/perforce/helix-core/example.pkrvars.hcl) file and the [Packer documentation on assigning variables](https://developer.hashicorp.com/packer/guides/hcl/variables#assigning-variables) for more details.

-!!!
-Note
+???+ Note
     The AWS Region where this AMI is created _must_ be the same Region where you intend to deploy the Simple Build Pipeline.

 ### Step 3.
 Create Build Agent Amazon Machine Images

 This section covers the creation of Amazon Machine Images used to provision Jenkins build agents.
-Different studio's have different needs at this stage, so we'll cover the creation of three different build agent AMIs.
+Different studios have different needs at this stage, so we'll cover the creation of three different build agent AMIs.

 #### Amazon Linux 2023 ARM based Amazon Machine Image